Samagra-Development/user-service/docs/user service/core-features.md

 2. Load Balancing - The APIs are built in a way that mitigates the DevOps task for the application to manage load in case of event-driven, one-off high usage.
 It scales horizontally to process all the requests

 - **Sign Up** : User service also provides APIs for creating your own users and creating the entries for the users in the application's auth (Like Fusion Auth).
 User service can integrate with Application Auth through configuration.
 It allows for dynamic user attributes to be sent, as per the application's requirements.
+You can view the user service fusion auth service backend [here](/src/admin/fusionauth/).

 ### 2. Reset/Forgot Password